akka/akka/akka-docs/src/main/paradox/general/configuration.md

 ## Configuring multiple ActorSystem

-If you have more than one `ActorSystem` (or you're writing a library and have an `ActorSystem` that may be separate from the application's) you may want to separate the configuration for each system.
+If you have more than one @apidoc[ActorSystem](typed.ActorSystem) (or you're writing a library and have an @apidoc[ActorSystem](typed.ActorSystem) that may be separate from the application's) you may want to separate the configuration for each system.

-Given that `ConfigFactory.load()` merges all resources with matching name from the whole class path, it is easiest to utilize that functionality and differentiate actor systems within the hierarchy of the configuration:
+Given that [ConfigFactory.load()](https://lightbend.github.io/config/latest/api/com/typesafe/config/ConfigFactory.html#load--) merges all resources with matching name from the whole class path, it is easiest to utilize that functionality and differentiate actor systems within the hierarchy of the configuration: